d-beck/shopify-partner-agreement/shopify-partner-terms.md

 A Revenue Generating Activity will be attributed to Partner on the date the Merchant makes the initial payment of subscription fees for the relevant Merchant Store.
 For more information regarding Revenue Generating Activities, please refer to [https://help.shopify.com/partners/getting-started/how-to-earn](https://help.shopify.com/partners/getting-started/how-to-earn).

-**“Service”** means the Shopify hosted commerce platform available via [www.shopify.com](http://www.shopify.com/) and any associated websites, products or services offered by Shopify.
+**“Service”** means the Shopify hosted commerce platform available via [www.shopify.com](https://www.shopify.com) and any associated websites, products or services offered by Shopify.

 **“Sales Channel SDK”** means the Shopify APIs that are required by Channel Developer to develop the Channel Application.
 For the avoidance of doubt, the Sales Channel SDK is deemed to be part of the Shopify API, and access to and use of the Sales Channel SDK is subject to the Shopify API Terms.

+**“Sanctions”** means any applicable economic sanctions or anti-terrorism laws or measures of (1) Canada, including the Special Economic Measures Act, the Freezing Assets of Corrupt Foreign Officials Act, the Justice for Victims of Corrupt Foreign Officials Act (Sergei Magnitsky Law), the United Nations Act, and Part II.1 of the Criminal Code and any regulations or orders issued under the foregoing; (2) the United States, including those imposed, administered, or enforced by the U.S. Department of the Treasury’s Office of Foreign Assets Control and the U.S. State Department; (3) the United Nations Security Council; (4) the European Union; and (5) the United Kingdom, including those imposed, administered, or enforced by Her Majesty’s Treasury.

+**“Sanctioned Person”** means any individual or entity listed or designated under Sanctions or located or resident in or organized under the laws of a country or territory that is the subject of comprehensive territorial Sanctions, or any entity directly or indirectly owned or controlled by one or more of the foregoing.

 **“Shopify API”** is defined in the Shopify API Terms.
 “Shopify API Terms” means the Shopify API License and Terms of Use available at [shopify.com/legal/api-terms](https://www.shopify.com/legal/api-terms).

-**“Shopify App Store”** is where Merchants can view and install Apps on their Merchant Store, and is available through: [apps.shopify.com](https://apps.shopify.com/).
+**“Shopify App Store”** is where Merchants can view and add Apps on their Merchant Store, and is available through: [apps.shopify.com](https://apps.shopify.com).

 **“Shopify Billing API”** means the application programming interface that allows Developers to create and issue charges to Merchants as well as remit payment to Shopify.
 For the avoidance of doubt, the Shopify Billing API is deemed to be part of the Shopify API, as defined in the Shopify API Terms.